|

 purposes becomes so great that Wages fall to a minimum long before they

+would if land were appropriated only for use.
 In illustrating the effect of confiscating Rent to private use we have

 as yet ignored the element of social growth.
 Let us now assume as before